 Pure-strain Caucasian grey mountain queen bees were spread in more than 40 countries of the world, including: Germany, France, Switzerland, Poland, Belgium, USA, Austria, Australia, India, Brazil, Japan, England, Bulgaria, Cuba, Finland, Algeria and etc.

 After the collapse of the Soviet Union, Georgia regained its independence in 1991.
 USSR disintegration process and a series of military conflicts in Georgia hindered the breeding as well the exportvprocess greatly.
 From 2000s Georgian entomologists and beekeepers started revival of apiculture in the country.
-An export of Caucasian queenbees, honey & hive products slowly renewed mainly to Turkey and European Union.
+An export of Caucasian queenbees, honey & hive products slowly renewed mainly to Turkey and CIS countries.